Aid, rescuers rushed to Turkey, Syria after deadly quake

 — Spain was preparing to send two Urban Search and Rescue teams to Turkey with 85 personnel, and a contingent of volunteer firefighters.

 — Italy’s Civil Protection Agency has offered assistance to Turkey.
-A fire-fighting team was preparing to leave from Pisa, and the Italian military says transport flights will carry equipment as well as health and other personnel.
+A firefighting team was preparing to leave from Pisa, and the Italian military says transport flights will carry equipment as well as health and other personnel.

 — France is dispatching rescue teams to Turkey.